Skip to main content

 Secondly, consider the potential cost savings.
 Of course, this depends on many factors, including the design and materials you choose.
 However, remember that previously discussed $200 to $11,000 price range for ready-made kitchen islands?
 You might find that building a kitchen island on your own could shave off a significant portion of that cost.
 Sure, there are expenses.
 The table above provides a rough idea.
 But don’t forget, these are just averages.
 Other “behind the scenes” costs also factor in, like delivery and installation, which you’d save on.

-You May Be Interested In: A Guide to Changing Your Kitchen Faucet
+You May Be Interested In: A Beginner's Guide to Decorating Your Kitchen

 Lastly, there’s a fulfillment that comes from doing it yourself.
 The sweat, the struggle, and ultimately, the satisfaction of seeing your vision materialize… let’s just say there’s more than just monetary value to think about when you’re considering building your own kitchen island.